maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-5.x.md

 * `RequestEntity` supports URI templates with variables.
 * `Jackson2ObjectMapperBuilder` exposes `Consumer<ObjectMapper>` option for advanced customizations.
-* `DataBinder` can alternate between direct field and bean property access during initialization, e.g set to use direct field access globally and switched locally to bean property access.
+* `DataBinder` allows switching between direct field and bean property access during initialization.
+An example scenario is an `@ControllerAdvice` configuring direct field access by default globally with some controllers overriding that locally, via `@InitBinder` method, to bean property access.

 ### Spring MVC